Skip to content

 Buckwheat germ after three days germinate

-Furthermore, the starch is converted into easily digestible sugars (not to be confused with unhealthy refined sugar!).
+Furthermore, the starch is converted into easily digestible sugars (not to be confused with the unhealthy refined sugar!).

 How to prepare buckwheat